aielcbmDev/WeatherTechTask/README.md

 The main differences between MVI and MVVM are the following:

-1. State → MVI uses a Single Immutable State object representing the entire screen whereas MVVM can have partial and immutable state objects with multiple LiveData or StateFlows for various UI elements
+1. **State** → MVI uses a single immutable state object representing the entire screen, whereas MVVM can have partial and mutable state objects with multiple `LiveData`or `StateFlows` for various UI elements.
-2. Data Flow → MVI has an unidirectional data flow Intent → Model → State → View whereas MVVM can have bidirectional, View observes ViewModel and ViewModel can expose callbacks for View updates.
+2. **Data Flow** → MVI has a unidirectional data flow (Intent → Model → State → View), whereas MVVM can be bidirectional (View observes ViewModel, and ViewModel can expose callbacks for View updates).
-3. Events → MVI has a finite number of events defined, and as such, can exhaustively be processed and are easy to see all of them in one place.
-MVVM handles events via functions or LiveData events in ViewModel.
+3. **Events** → MVI uses a finite number of defined events, which can be exhaustively processed and are easy to view in one place.
+MVVM handles events via functions or `LiveData`events in the ViewModel.
-4. Reducer → MVI has a “reducer” function that receives an Intent from the UI and, based on the event received and the current UiState, generates an new UiState state = reducer(intent, state)
+4. **Reducer** → MVI often uses a “reducer” function that receives an Intent from the UI and, based on the event and the current state, generates a new `UiState`:
+   `state = reducer(intent, state)`.
-5. Error Handling → MVI usually models errors explicitly in the UiState.
-MVVM error handling is often mixed into LiveData and StateFlows.
+5. **Error Handling** → MVI usually models errors explicitly in the `UiState`.
+In MVVM, error handling is often mixed into `LiveData` and `StateFlows`.

-### composeAPP
+### composeApp

 The `composeApp` module acts as the primary application shell and the integration point for all feature modules.
-While individual features like weatherApp contain their own UI and presentation logic, this module is responsible for higher-level application concerns:
+While individual features like `weatherApp` contain their own UI and presentation logic, this module is responsible for higher-level application concerns:

-- Navigation: It defines the navigation graph, managing how the user moves between different screens and features within the application.
-- Feature Integration: It serves as the place where multiple, otherwise independent, feature modules are brought together to form a cohesive application.
+- **Feature Integration**: It serves as the place where multiple, otherwise independent, feature modules are brought together to form a cohesive application.
-- Shared Application Logic: It can contain app-wide logic or UI components (like a main toolbar or bottom navigation bar) that are common across all features.
+- **Shared Application Logic**: It can contain app-wide logic or UI components (like a main toolbar or bottom navigation bar) that are common across all features.

 In essence, it is the module that transforms a collection of features into a complete, navigable application.

+### navigation

+The `navigation` module serves as a crucial architectural piece that decouples the application's navigation structure from its feature modules.
+It acts as a shared "contract," defining the possible navigation destinations so that the main `composeApp` and individual feature modules (like `weatherApp`) can communicate without creating direct dependencies.

+Its primary responsibilities include:

+- **Defining Navigation Keys**: It contains the `ScreenKey` sealed interface and its implementations (e.g., `MainScreenKey`, `DetailScreenKey`).
+These keys act as unique identifiers for each screen in the application.
+- **Decoupling Modules**: By having both the `composeApp` and `weatherApp` modules depend on the `navigation` module, you avoid circular dependencies.
+The `weatherApp` module only needs to know about the `ScreenKey`s it can handle, and the `composeApp` module can construct the navigation graph without knowing the internal details of each feature.
+- **Enabling Scalability**: This pattern makes it easier to add new feature modules to the application.
+A new feature would simply depend on the `navigation` module and define its own `ScreenKey`s, which can then be integrated into the main navigation graph in `composeApp`.

 ### di-qualifiers